When is the best time to fly to Anchorage?

-The best time to book flights to Anchorage and travel the area is during the summer months, June through August.
+The best time to book flights to Anchorage and travel the area is during the warm months: June through August.
 The temperature averages around 70 degrees Fahrenheit and rainfall is minimal.
 If winter sports are your forte, plan to travel to Anchorage in February and trek the mountains or stay around for the annual Iditarod Trail Sled Dog Race.

-The winter months are cold and blustery in Anchorage, averaging around 10 degrees Fahrenheit, but if you're a snow-lover, cheap flights to Anchorage can be found in the heart of winter.
+The months of December, January and February are cold and blustery in Anchorage, averaging around 10 degrees Fahrenheit, but if you're a snow-lover, cheap flights to Anchorage can be found in the heart of winter.
+The Annual Anchorage Folk Festival occurs every January and features musicians and performers from all over the world.
+The festivals, which takes place over two weekends, features hundreds of performances, workshops, dances and other special events.

 Back to top